-Operational curtailment in the distribution industry has opened doors to delivery delays, higher freight rates and unavoidable congestion.
+Operational curtailment was the direct impact of the pandemic in the distribution industry.
+It opened doors to delivery delays, higher freight rates and unavoidable congestion.
 But, this is not true for every company in the realm.
 In fact, e-commerce platforms that delivered essential goods like food and medicines saw a rise in demand because customers preferred shopping online rather than visiting the market.
 The silver lining here was that record-low fuel prices came as a relief to transport operators to get their momentum back in the distribution industry.

 - Impact on small businesses in the distribution industry- The biggest hindrance for the small distribution businesses happened to be their lack of ability and technological backing to create intermittent plans of operation, or recovery plans.
 Moreover, as a result of not being well-versed with the health guidelines, their responses were debilitated.

 - Impact on large businesses in the distribution industry- Several distributions during the initial months of the pandemic, rolled out a clause that declared their contracts that were affected by unforeseen circumstances, as null and void.
 Besides, those organizations that didn't abide by this policy also went through decline in their credit metrics.

 Long Term Impacts On the Distribution Industry

 Although the future still remains extremely unpredictable, there are certain evidences that are hinting at long term shifts in the distribution industry.
 The COVID-19 situation has prompted the distribution companies of the US to pull their supply chains closer to their homes like Mexico and protect themselves from vulnerability of future risks by expanding to countries like Thailand, Malaysia, Indonesia and Vietnam.